Characteristic Evolution and Matching: 3D Characteristic Evolution

 \end{itemize}

-In addition to these testbeds, a set of linearized solutions has recently been obtained in the Bondi-Sachs gauge for either Schwarzschild or Minkowski backgrounds~\cite{bishlin}.
+In addition to these testbeds, a set of linearized solutions has recently been obtained in the Bondi--Sachs gauge for either Schwarzschild or Minkowski backgrounds~\cite{bishlin}.
 The solutions are generated by the introduction of a thin shell of matter whose density varies with time and angle.
 This gives rise to an exterior field containing gravitational waves.
 For a Minkowski background, the solution is given in exact analytic form and, for a Schwarzschild background, in terms of a power series.
 The solutions are parametrized by frequency and spherical harmonic decomposition.
 They supply a new and very useful testbed for the calibration and further development of characteristic evolution codes for Einstein's equations, analogous to the role of the Teukolsky waves in Cauchy evolution.
 The PITT code showed clean second order convergence in both the $L_2$ and $L_\infty$ error norms in tests based upon waves in a Minkowski background.
+However, in applications involving very high resolution or nonlinearity, there was excessive short wavelength noise which degraded convergence.
+Recent improvements in the code~\cite{ccetool} have now established clean second order convergence in the nonlinear regime.

+It would be of great value to increase the accuracy of the code to higher order.
+However, the marching algorithm which combines the radial integration of the hypersurface and evolution equations does not fall into the standard categories that have been studied in computational mathematics.
+In particular, there are no energy estimates for the analytic problem which would could serve as a guide to design a higher order stable algorithm.
+This is a an important area for future investigation.

 \end{description}

 \begin{description}

 \item[Cubed-sphere codes]~\\ Convergence of the cubed-sphere code developed by Reisswig et al~\cite{reisswig} was also checked using linearized waves in a Minkowski background.
 The convergence rate for the $L_2$ error norm was approximately second order accurate but in some cases there was significant degradation.
 They conjectured that the underlying source of error arises at the corners of the six patches.
 Comparison with the $L_\infty$ error norm would discriminate such a localized source of error but such results were not reported.